Probable cause is the linchpin in many criminal cases. Police are required to have probable cause to arrest someone or obtain a warrant from a judge.

 In establishing probable cause, law enforcement needs to be able to show an objective situation which leads them to believe a suspect has committed a crime.
 In other words, there must be factual evidence, rather than a hunch, that a person is guilty of a crime.

-Whether or not probable causes exists is the purview of the judge who can examine the evidence and may disagree with law enforcement.
-Much is riding on the judge's decision since probable cause is such an abstract idea and a definition can depend on the person.
+Whether or not probable causes exist is the purview of the judge who can examine the evidence and may disagree with law enforcement.
+Much is riding on the judge’s decision since the probable cause is such an abstract idea and a definition can depend on the person.

 Probable cause usually stems from four different sources:

 - Observation of suspicious and potentially criminal behavior

 - An officer’s experience in elements of criminal activity

 - Statements were given and information collected by witnesses and informants

 - Circumstantial evidence which may imply guilty but which does not prove it

 Been arrested?
 Call the firm today for your free case evaluation—(713) 489-9773!